 Big Brothers Big Sisters (BBBS) of Beaver County

 A part-time staff member from Big Brothers Big Sisters (BBBS) of Beaver County assists campus students, a.k.a.
-"Bigs" in partnering with "Littles" from the community.
+"Bigs" in partnering with children, a.k.a.
+"Littles," from the community.
 This program offers students a great opportunity to mentor children, ages 6 to 14, as well as donate their time and talent to the development and welfare of these children and their communities.

 A BBBS staff member transports the children to campus where each of our students spends about three hours per week with his/her "Little."
 Our students assist the children by helping them study, playing games and shooting pool, attending campus athletic events, and talking with them one-on-one.

 For more information about the organization, please visit http://www.bigbrothersbigsistersbc.org/, contact BBBS Program Coordinator Tiffany Thayer, or contact Sarah White, Beaver campus student president of BBBS.